I'm Gonna Be An Angel!

-I'm Gonna Be An Angel! (天使になるもんっ！, Tenshi ni Naru mon!) is a Japanese anime television series conceptualized by Hiroshi Nishikiori and produced by TV Tokyo, Yomiko Advertising, Bandai Visual, and Pierrot.
+I'm Gonna Be An Angel! (天使になるもんっ！, Tenshi ni Naru mon!) is a Japanese anime television series conceptualized by Hiroshi Nishikiori and produced by TV Tokyo, Yomiko Advertising & Bandai Visual and animated by Studio Pierrot.
 It is directed by Nishikiori, with Mamiko Ikeda handling series scripts, Hiromi Katō designing the characters, Seimei Maeda being in charge of mechanical design and Yoshikazu Suo composing the music.
 The series was licensed for release in the United States by Synch-Point, but its domestic distribution license has since expired.
 The American DVD release was never completed, due to poor marketing and distribution, and thus, poor sales.

 Plot

 The story follows Yuusuke Kamoshita, who is living alone until he stumbles across a naked girl in a forest, a very energetic girl named Noelle.
 Noelle and her entire family proceed to move into Yuusuke's tiny home, replacing it with a huge plastic-looking castle, and disrupt his life.
 Shortly into the series, Yuusuke writes a note to his crush Natsumi Suzuhara apologizing for a few "incidents", in which he also exclaims that she is an angel to him.
 Noelle later finds the note and decides she wants to be Yuusuke's angel.
 Silky and her minions interfere as the series goes on.